 This year on the 28th of April, we celebrate the International Girls In ICT Day.
-That special day is dedicated to a global movement, whose purpose is to draw more attention to the constantly rising need for more girls and women involved in the ICT sector.
+That special day is dedicated to a global movement that aims to draw more attention to the constantly rising need for more girls and women in the ICT sector.
 In focus for 2022 are access and safety.

 The United Nations International Telecommunications Union wanted to emphasize the importance of promoting technology career options for women worldwide as an important step towards achieving sustainable business development in that field.
 So in 2010, the International Telecommunication Union (ITU) adopted Resolution 70, which called for support of “gender equality and the empowerment of women through international communication technologies”.
 It also established every fourth Thursday of April to be International Girls in ICT Day.

-The information and communications technology (ICT) sector is one of the fastest-growing and most dynamic industries in the world.
+The information and communications technology (ICT) sector is one of the world’s fastest-growing and most dynamic industries.
 It offers a wide range of career opportunities for girls and women, from entry-level jobs to top management positions.

 Why do we need a special day that honors women in ICT?

 International Girls in ICT Day reminds us that we still have a long way to go until girls and women are equally represented in information and communications technology-related jobs.
-The purpose of acknowledging the women working in ICT sectors is to encourage more young girls to choose education in science, technology, engineering, arts, and math (STEAM).
+Acknowledging the women working in the ICT sectors encourages more young girls to choose education in science, technology, engineering, arts, and math (STEAM).
 Thus there will be more women employed in the ICT sector.

 According to a recent study by the World Economic Forum, it will take us more than 136 years to close the gender gap in this industry.
 Furthermore, global figures reveal an alarming economic gender disparity as women (the primary caregivers in the family) are twice more likely to be unemployed than men.
 As a result, 47 million girls and women are living below the poverty line.

-At the same time, ITU predicts for the coming five years an estimated deficit of more than 2 million professionals in the information and communication technology field.
+At the same time, ITU predicts an estimated deficit of more than 2 million professionals in the information and communication technology field for the coming five years.
 So STEAM careers give real chances for girls and women to gain valuable skills and knowledge and enable them to compete for better-paid jobs.

-The ICT sector is a field generally dominated by men, as women occupy less than 25% of the positions related to the tech industry.
-The main reason is that girls are less likely to choose education in science, technology, engineering, and mathematics (STEM), both in school or university.
+Men generally dominate the ICT sector, as women occupy less than 25% of the positions related to the tech industry.
+The main reason is that girls are less likely to choose science, technology, engineering, and mathematics (STEM) education in school or university.
 So it is our duty as a society to encourage more girls to study STEM subjects and later choose a career pathway in the ICT field.

 ICT improves people’s life from around the globe

-After all, empowering more girls in the technology field has not only а short-term positive effect for them and their families as financial independence but also has a lasting long-term impact on the socio-economic development in any region.
+After all, empowering more girls in the technology field has not only а short-term positive effects for them and their families as financial independence and has a lasting long-term impact on the socio-economic development in any region.

 Access and Safety